dagothar/bender/bender_ros/README.md

 -------------
 This directory contains code for bender ROS package.
-Package serves to facilitate easy communication with Universal Robots installed on the laboratory stand, and with associatedc hardware:
+Package serves to facilitate easy communication with Universal Robots installed on the laboratory stand, and with associated hardware:

 * UR robots,
 * EVG55 electrical Schunk grippers,